DenDyGH/skin.arctic.zephyr.2.resurrection.mod/README.md

-# Mods of Skin Arctic Zephyr 2
+# Arctic Zephyr 2 Resurrection Mod
-*This skin is created by jurialmunkey, moded by pkscout to work with Kodi 19 Matrix and contains edits by me, heppen :)*
+*This is a light mod of Arctic Zephyr 2 by heppen.
+Arctic Zephyr 2 is a minimalistic skin created by jurialmunkey and moded to work with Kodi 19 Matrix by pkscout.
+The skin is designed to be simple so that the user can focus on their media content.
+In addition to the default light colour scheme, the skin also includes a number of darker variations.*

 # Installation & Updates